Why I Love Australia

 North Tropical Queensland is a region of Australia.
 I like it very much for its distinctly Australian character: The rainforest and the wealth of tropical vegetation with its incredible native tastes and local produce.
 I travelled around by bus on my first trip.
 On the second trip, in 2014, I hired a car in Cairns and explored the entire area.

 I spent time camping solo in Cape Tribulation and enjoyed many fun and free things to do in Cairns.
 I also went on a day trip to the Atherton Tablelands.
-With good dry weather, September is one of the best months to discover North Tropical Queensland.
+With good dry weather, September is among the best months to discover North Tropical Queensland.

 North Western Australia

-North West Australia is immense; you need to break it down into smaller regions.
+The North West Coast of Australia is immense; you must break it down into smaller regions.
 Besides South West Australia, another region I love is the northwestern coast from Coral Bay up to Broome.

 South Western Australia